samtron1412/docs/sci/math/math-term.md

 point uniquely in a plane by a pair of numerical coordinates, which are the signed distances to the point from two fixed perpendicular directed lines, measured in the same unit of length.

+# Continuous Variable

+- A continuous variable is one which can take on infinitely many, uncountable values.
+- For example, a variable over a non-empty range of the real numbers is continuous.

 # Derivative